section-engineering-education/engineering-education/content/articles/creating-a-simple-hunt-the-wumpus-game-using-python-flask-and-socketio/index.md

 - Flask-SocketIO: `python -m pip install Flask-SocketIO`
 - Flask-Session: `python -m pip install Flask-Session`

 Now, let's define the initial visuals of the app inside the `base.html` and `main.css` by adding the meta information of the page, creating the header and the bottom in `base.html`.
-We also add the Google fonts that links to `main.css` and `main.js`, and the CDNs to socket.io and jQuery.
+We also add the Google fonts that link to `main.css` and `main.js`, and the CDNs to socket.io and jQuery.

 > Feel free to create the visuals of the header and bottom as you want, but don't forget to add the links and CDNs.